cardillan/mindcode/SYNTAX.markdown

     "nuke-the-place"
 end
 ```
 Multiple comma-separated alternatives can be listed after each `when` keyword.
-If several `when` branches list the same value, the behavior is undefined.
+If several `when` branches match the same value, the behavior is undefined.

 ## Comparison Operators